dar1enyang/Data-Modeling-PostgreSQL/README.md

 The log files in the dataset are partitioned by year and month.

-For example, here are filepaths to two files in this dataset.
+For example, here are file paths to two files in this dataset.

 ```txt
 log_data/2018/11/2018-11-12-events.json